Gravity-Bridge/Gravity-Docs/docs/upgrading.md

 Once your node has halted we will need to wait while the final slashing fixes are applied to the genesis file.

-## Wait for it

-The corrected genesis is not yet available, please wait.

 ## (Optional) Verifying The Upgraded Genesis

 ```bash